 Some of our most successful investments have been when we recommended purchasing long-dated investment grade corporate bonds at compelling values, often in the 80s and 90s.
 Examples of high-returning long-dated investment grade corporate bonds we have recommended and exited include: Verizon 3.85% '42, BNSF 3.90% '46, Apple 3.45% '45, Tiffany 4.90% '44, and CSX 3.80% '46.
 You can view details for these bonds as well as the performance of our current recommendations on our corporate bond returns webpage.

-Bonds issued by the world's greatest companies have gone on sale
+Bonds issued by the world's greatest companies have fallen in price

 As Treasury yields have recently spiked, many long-dated bonds of some of the world's best companies have fallen 20%.
 We are value investors when it comes to bonds, and buying high-quality bonds in the 80s and 90s can drive high returns, as, at some point, we expect the value of these bonds to recover.
 Since investment-grade corporate bonds are typically not subject to call schedules like high yield bonds are, they often have greater upside than high yield bonds whose call prices can create price ceilings at or near the next-scheduled call price.
 While rare, investment grade corporate bonds can trade up to 150% of par value and, in very limited cases, up to 180% or 190%.

-It is important to own both high yield and investment grade corporate bonds
+Own both high yield and investment grade corporate bonds to profit from rising interest rates over the long term

 In periods of rising interest rates, some may wonder why we would want to own any investment grade corporate bonds given their often high interest rate risk.